 - An integrated care record service (Lorenzo).
 One of the many ‘one size fits all’ solutions offered by NPFiT and, as, like many Trusts, we had an ageing and very bespoke Patient Administration System (PAS).
 This was developed over some years with many tweaks and unique customisations.
 Replacing this would have required many changes to Lorenzo and a vast amount of clinical and nonclinical input.
 There was no willingness from either party to do this.
 The clinical staff viewed Lorenzo as being forced upon them and that they had had no input in developing the system.

 - ePrescribing – while this had not been implemented by the time I had left, I believe it has now.

 - Central e-mail and directory service – the original objective of this element of the project was to replace existing in house email services with NHSmail.
 Given my trust had 10,000 users and 15 mail servers, there was never any appetite for migration due to the immense volume of work and the lack of resources available.
-Trusts opted to remain with in email as NHSmail was rolled out on an optional basis.
+Trusts opted to remain with their email as NHSmail was rolled out voluntarily.